ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/design-the-application/explore-the-architecture-view.md

 A Ballerina project is contained in a [VS Code workspace](https://code.visualstudio.com/docs/editor/workspaces).
 To use the Architecture View, you need to have all the required Ballerina packages added to the VS Code editor as a workspace.

-!!!
-Tip
-    You can save your VS Code workspace as a file and use this file to access the workspace thereafter.
+>**Tip:** You can save your VS Code workspace as a file and use this file to access the workspace thereafter.

 ### Service identifiers